logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-settings/timing-settings/property-wait/_index.md

 weight: 12
 aliases:
     - /TA_Automation/Topics/bis_property_wait.html
+keywords: "property wait, maximum wait time for property value of control to be available, maximum wait time for window value of window to be available"
 ---
-keyword: [property wait, maximum wait time for property value of control to be available, maximum wait time for window value of window to be available]
----

-# property wait

 ## Description